Temporomandibular Joint (TMJ) Management with Dr. Bahram Jam

 - Patients who report earaches or sensation of fullness in the ear.
 It's important to note you may need to specifically ask your patients if they are experiencing these symptoms because most patients don't think they need to report their ear problems to a physiotherapist.

 - Patients who report neck stiffness, especially in the upper cervical spine.

-- Patients who report local pain and clicking in the temporomandibular joint.
+- Patients who report local pain and clicking in the TMJ.

 There are many guiding questions that we can use to identify aggravating factors in our patients who have TMJ pain.

 The first question is what aggravates the symptoms?
-If it's local temporomandibular joint problems, some obvious answers are:
+If it's local TMJ problems, some obvious answers are:

 - It's aggravated when I yawn or when I open my mouth

 - It's aggravated when I chew on things like raw carrots or when I bite into an apple or big burger.

 These are easy things to pick up on.

 More subtle aggravating factors that they may not notice are things like biting nails, chewing gum, habitually biting their necklace, etc. Other activities that may aggravate them include sustained postures, for example working on a computer in a forward head posture for seven or eight hours at work.